ayushisetiya/Slack-Clone/README.md

-# How to Build a Team Messenger Site With React (WorkConnect)
+# How to Build a Team Messenger Site With React (WorkConnect-Slack-Clone)

 Read the full tutorial here: [**>> How to Build a Team Messenger Site With React (WorkConnect-Slack-Clone)**](https://www.cometchat.com/tutorials/#)